haileytapia/portfolio/DomoDocumentation.md

 This subsection contains content I've written for Domo's knowledge base.
 {: .fs-6 : .fw-300 }

-To view a sample of my documentation for Domo, select an item from the table of contents below.
+To view a sample of my software documentation, select an item from the table of contents below.

 - TOC
 {:toc}